Debbie Pierce, President

 Lisa Vogt, Stock Market Experience Coordinator

 Lisa Vogt joined Economic Literacy Colorado as the Stock Market Coordinator after retiring from ThunderRidge High School in Douglas county where she taught economics, American government and student government.
 Prior to teaching at ThunderRidge, Lisa taught special education at Highlands Ranch High School, Cresthill Middle School and Excelsior Youth Center.
-Lisa holds a master’s degree in special education and a bachelors in secondary education in social studies.
+Lisa holds a master’s degree in special education from the University of Northern Colorado and a bachelors in secondary education in social studies from Drake University.
 Lisa has been involved with Economic Literacy Colorado since 1991.
 She has a certification in economic education through Economic Literacy Colorado, served on the the Board, and traveled to St. Petersburg, Russia with Dr. John Brock and the first Global Economic Education Alliance

 Linda Cannon, Administrative Assistant

 Linda Cannon joined Economic Literacy Colorado in 2011 as Administrative Assistant.
 She has an associate degree from Colorado Mountain College.
 Prior to joining Economic Literacy Colorado, she worked for over eleven years for the Federal Reserve Bank of Kansas City, Denver Branch, in the Public Affairs, Cash Services, and Retail Payments departments.
 She also worked for a privately held hedge fund in Woody Creek, Colorado.